serhii-londar/open-source-mac-os-apps/README.md

 - [Clocker](https://github.com/abhishekbanthia/Clocker) - Clocker is an OSX menubar utility designed to help you keep track of your friends in different time zones.
 - [Sloth](https://github.com/sveinbjornt/Sloth) - Sloth is an OS X application that displays a list of all open files and sockets in use by all running applications on your system.
 - [DatWeatherDoe](https://github.com/inderdhir/DatWeatherDoe) - Simple menu bar weather app for macOS written in Swift.
+- [mirror-displays](https://github.com/fcanas/mirror-displays) - A Mac app and command-line tool for fiddling with display mirroring: on/off/toggle.
+- [Appear](https://github.com/airbnb/appear) - Appear your terminal programs in your gui!
+- [iOScanX](https://github.com/alessiomaffeis/iOScanX) - iOScanX (iOS Application Scanner for OS X) is a Cocoa application for semi-automated iOS app analysis and evaluation.
+- [Menubar Brightness](https://github.com/lucasbento/menubar-brightness) - MacOS app to change the screen brightness on the menubar.

 ### Video